LabChirp version 1.60

 Each wave has its own frequency, volume/amplitude, waveform and waveform offset:

-To edit the Custom waveform, click the Custom button below the waveform selector.
-See Envelopes below for details on how to edit envelopes and custom waveforms.
+To edit the Custom waveform, click the button below the waveform selector.
+See Envelopes below for details on how to edit envelopes and custom waveforms. - Offset

-When Noise or Noise2 is selected, offset instead determines the random seed for the noise generation.
+When or is selected, offset instead determines the random seed for the noise generation.

 Note that the frequency slider stops at 3000 Hz for the Main wave, and at 1000 Hz for modulation waves, but all can reach up to 9999.99 Hz by manually entering a value into the text box to the right of the slider, or by using the buttons around the slider.